The Association of CSPE Teachers (ACT)

 Individual students or groups could be assigned to discover the location of polling booths in their area, or interview a returning officer or election official.

 If time there could be a voter registration campaign, with junior CSPE students ensuring that pupils over 18 can vote, and/or having students encouraging parents/guardians to register and vote.
+Students 16-18 can now pre-register to vote and will be added to the register when they turn 18.

 A mock or mirror election could be held, either with imaginary candidates or having the students voting on the actual candidates.
 The school/class result could be compared with the constituency outcome.